Experlogix Smart Flows Overview

-The server Super Users are like users, but they can run other users' flows.
-This is mostly used for when you're using the API - this role is only available for native users. implements and creates everything as directed by the other systems within Smart Flows.
+The server implements and creates everything as directed by the other systems within Smart Flows.
 The server fetches data, generates documents, runs the flows carefully created by Administrators and Designers.
 The Professional Services team accesses and configures the server during installation and set up for the enterprise.

 The Project Console manages the majority of the Smart Flows ecosystem.
 It directs and defines how the other components work together.
 Within the Project Console, connectors, languages, printers, data sets, templates, flows, assets can all be managed and implemented for use.
 Designers and Administrators utilize the Project Console to create workflows for Users working in Template Builder and the Flow Execution Panel.

 The Template Builder is an add-in for Microsoft Word, increasing the functionality of the Microsoft Word default program.
-The add-in allows Administrators and Designers to design Templates by using the fields from Data Sets to create customized documents that update with data from a range of CRMs Customer relationship management (CRM) is a software system used to manage customer interactions with the goal to sell a product or service. and database systems.
+The add-in allows Administrators and Designers to design Templates by using the fields from Data Sets to create customized documents that update with data from a range of CRMs This feature allows selected recipients to collaborate on text, radio button, drop down, and check box fields. and database systems.
 As an add-in for Microsoft Word, Template Builder uses existing user knowledge to increase speed to competency in using and designing templates.